sigsum/sigsum/doc/api.md

 resistant instead of one.

 ### 2.2 - Serialization
-Log requests and responses are transmitted as ASCII-encoded key/value pairs, for a smaller dependency than an alternative parser like JSON.
+Log requests and responses are transmitted using simple ASCII encodings, for a smaller dependency than alternative parsers like JSON or percent-encoded URLs.
 Some input and output data is binary: cryptographic hashes and signatures.
 Binary data must be lower-case base16-encoded, also known as lower-case hex encoding.
 Using hex as opposed to base64 is motivated by it being simpler,